 The body builders were of Puerto Rican and Cuban descent while the initial victim was from Argentina.
 Mark Wahlberg is half Swedish and half Irish.
 Anthony Mackie is an African American.
 Dwayne Johnson’s father is African Canadian and his mother is Samoan.
 Tony Shalhoub’s parents are both Lebanese.
-A report came out just two months ago stating that California now has as many Latino citizens as White.
+A report came out just two months ago stating that California now has as many Latino citizens as Caucasian.
 What a shame none of them have ever considered acting.

 Also as Scott wrote, the three inept, yet brutal kidnappers have a certain amount of charm.
 Johnson’s role as Doyle is an amalgam of three real people and is played mostly for laughs.
 After an attempted escape by Kershaw, Doyle slugs him to the ground and says to him, “Why'd you make me do that to you, Victor?
 I have responsibilities!
 Jesus Christ himself has blessed me with many gifts.
 One of them is knocking someone the fuck out!”
 It is intended to be funny but the only time I came close to laughing is when Doyle says to Lugo, “I can NOT kill!” to which Lugo hugs Doyle and says reassuringly, “Duly noted!
 Look, I promise when this is over, we'll all go camping, OK?”